sstadick/hck/README.md

 | `*.zstd`  | `zstd -q -d -c`          | zstd       |
 | `*.Z`     | `uncompress -c`          | uncompress |

 When a file with one of the extensions above is found, `hck` will open a subprocess running the the decompression tool listed above and read from the output of that tool.
 If the binary can't be found then `hck` will try to read the compressed file as is.
 See [`grep_cli`](https://github.com/BurntSushi/ripgrep/blob/9eddb71b8e86a04d7048b920b9b50a2e97068d03/crates/cli/src/decompress.rs#L468) for source code.
 The end goal is to add a similar preprocessor as [ripgrep](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md#preprocessor).
+Where there are multiple binaries for a given type, they are tried in the order listed above.

 ## Profile Guided Optimization